 Investing in LGBTQ+ heritage

-That's why we inclusion, access and participation is one of the four investment principles that guide our grant decision making.
+That's why inclusion, access and participation is one of the four investment principles that guide our grant decision making.

 Since 1994 we've invested over £12million across the UK in sharing stories of LGBTQ+ (lesbian, gay, bisexual, transgender, queer and other identities) heritage, creativity, activism and much more.

-Here are some of the inspirational LGBTQ+ heritage projects we've been proud to fund.
-And if you've got an idea for a project, we'd love to hear from you.
+If you've got an idea for a project, we'd love to hear from you.

 The terms we use